aabedraba/dotcom/blogposts/moonlight.md

 What I enjoyed the most was how the feeling of longing was depicted.
 It was almost like a forgotten sense of craving that had been buried, that had developed an understanding of it's impossibility, a stranger that had been gone, and yet it was never dead.

-_It seems like a mighty long way_.
+_It seems like a mighty long time_.